Introduction

 The discount will be awarded only after entitlements to other discounts have been applied (including Council Tax Reduction).

-The qualifying period will be from 18 to 25 i.e. from the person’s 18th birthday to the day before their 25th birthday.
+The qualifying period will be from the person’s 18th birthday to the day before their 25th birthday.

 Definition of a care leaver

-The Act defines the categories of children entitled to leaving care support as:
+The Children Act 1989 defines the categories of children entitled to leaving care support as:

-This discount was introduced from 1 April 2018.
+This discount was introduced from 1 April 2018 and will be reviewed annually.

-2. Second home discount for people fleeing the fear of violence
+2. Discount for people fleeing the fear of violence

-When people have to flee their home to escape domestic violence they are rehomed at an alternative address for a period of time and often find that they become liable to pay council tax on a second home.
+When people have to leave their home to escape domestic violence they are rehomed at an alternative address for a period of time and often find that they become liable to pay council tax on two properties.

-The council tax reduction scheme cannot be paid on two homes and this means that people can be disadvantaged at a time when they are already vulnerable.
+Council Tax reduction cannot be paid on two homes and this means that people can be disadvantaged at a time when they are already vulnerable.

-Norwich City Council has introduced a scheme which will provide a full discount for council tax on their main home where they still have a liability despite having left the property to seek refuge elsewhere.
+Norwich City Council has introduced a scheme which will provide a full discount for Council Tax on a second property if there is still a liability despite having left the property to seek refuge elsewhere.

 Who will benefit from this discount?

-Any person who becomes liable for council tax on a second home when they have had to leave their main home to escape the fear of violence.
+Any person who becomes liable for council tax on a second property when they have had to leave their home to escape the fear of violence.

-This discount will be awarded irrespective of whether there is any other discount in payment on the person’s main home.
+This discount will be awarded irrespective of whether there is entitlement to any other discount.

-This discount was introduced from 1 April 2018.
+This discount was introduced from 1 April 2018 and will be reviewed annually.

 3. A 25% discount for a single occupant when taking in a refugee

-Norwich city council has introduced a local discount that enables a person who would normally qualify for the 25% single person discount to keep this reduction for 3 months if they take a refugee in to the property.
+The council has introduced a local discount that enables a person who would normally qualify for the 25% single person discount to keep this reduction for 3 months if they take a refugee into the property.

 Who will benefit from this discount?

-This discount is available to people who would normally qualify for a single occupancy discount but would lose it if they were to take in a refugee.
+This discount is available to people who would normally lose the 25% single person discount if they were to take in a refugee.

 The recipient of the discount must advise the Council within 21 days of any change in circumstances which may give rise to a change in entitlement to discount such as a new adult moving in or the refugee vacating the dwelling.

-The discount was introduced from 1 April 2019.
+The discount was introduced from 1 April 2019 and will be reviewed annually.